 - Downloadable copy of thew new ordinance

-Here are samples of decisions made by members of the Chicago Police Board over the course of the ten year analysis.
-We have included these samples to assist your understanding of both how we gathered our data and also what information is communicated, or isn’t communicated, in those decisions about how the Chicago Police Board reached their decisions
+Below are samples of decisions made by members of the Chicago Police Board over the course of the ten-year analysis.
+We have included these samples to assist your understanding of how we gathered our data and what information is or is not communicated in those decisions.

 - Charles Pearson, CPB decision case # 00PB2418